AtakanColak/corndell-project-m1/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

-### Add trello variables to your .env file as well
+# Don't forget to add trello variables to your .env file

+## Running the Test

+You may use VSCode to run the tests as the environment variable file is loaded automatically

 ## Running the App